distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Outcome-conditional impact futures

 The solution is to create one impact future for each outcome.
 Each uses the matching outcome claim as collateral and settlement numeraire.
 If that outcome is realised, a long earns `impact_TWAP - entry_price` and a short earns the inverse.
-Under the other outcome, the collateral claim and both positions pay zero.
+Under any other outcome, both positions pay zero.

 An asset holder can then short the impact future conditional on outcome A and long the one conditional on outcome B. When the event spread widens, the short reduces the holder's relative gain under outcome A, while the long offsets the relative loss under outcome B. When the spread narrows, the payoffs reverse.
 The pair therefore isolates changes in the event-related difference between the two asset prices while leaving price movements common to both outcomes unhedged.